-Both the larval and adult stages of this small plant pest can spread disease problems in home gardens.
+Both the larval and adult stages of this small plant pest can cause big problems for houseplants.
 Here’s how to get rid of fungus gnats indoors.

 Fungus gnats (families Mycetophilidae and Sciaridae) are a common pest of plants grown indoors, especially where humidity and moisture are high.
 They’re usually first noticed when the harmless adults are seen flying around house plants or gathered at a nearby window.
 These non-biting adult gnats can become a flying nuisance.
 But it’s the larval stage, feeding in the soil, that can damage tender plant roots.

 Adults are delicate, grayish black, mosquito-like flies (1/8 inch long) with long legs and one pair of clear wings.
 They are not strong fliers and emerge from potted plants, especially when watering.
 Larvae or maggots (1/4 inch) have a shiny black head and an elongated, whitish to transparent body.
 They are most abundant in damp, rich soils and feed on root hairs, fungi and other organic materials.

 Adults live about one week and lay up to 300 eggs in rich, moist soils.
 Within 4-6 days tiny larvae emerge and begin feeding on plant roots during their two week period.
 The pupal stage lasts 3-4 days before young adults leave the soil and begin the next generation.
 The entire life cycle from egg to adult may be completed in as little as 3-4 weeks depending on temperature.
 Because of their proclivity and relative short gestation, potted plants can host each stage — egg, larvae, pupae, adult — in multiple generations at once.
 Because of this remedies usually require repeated applications until there are no surviving eggs.